-Evaluation of the Metabolic Profiles of [14C]Fasiglifam in the Plasma and Liver Samples
+Evaluation of the metabolic profiles of [14C] fasiglifam in the plasma and liver samples dogs.

-The concentrations of radioactivity in the plasma and liver were determined in rats and dogs treated with [\$^{14}\$C]fasiglifam at single oral doses of 2 and 200 mg/kg.
-Following a single oral administration of the same dose, the concentrations of total radioactivity in the rat liver were 2- to 6-fold higher than those in the dog liver (Table 1).
+The concentrations of radioactivity in the plasma and liver were determined in rats and dogs treated with dose, the concentrations of total radioactivity in the rat liver were 2- to 6-fold higher than those in the dog liver (Table 1).
 Metabolic profiling studies indicated that fasiglifam was the major component in the plasma (>85% of radioactivity) and liver (>57% of radioactivity) in rats and dogs.
-The concentrations of fasiglifam in the rat liver were 2- to 10-fold higher than those in the dog liver, while the concentrations of fasiglifam-G in the liver tended to be higher in dogs than in rats at the same oral dose (Fig. 2).
-The concentrations of fasiglifam-G were significantly lower than those of fasiglifam in the livers of rats and dogs.
+The concentrations of fasiglifam in the rat liver were 2- to 10-fold higher than those in the dog liver, while the concentrations of fasiglifam-G in the liver tended to be higher in dogs than in rats at the same oral dose (Figure.
+2).
+The concentrations of fasiglifam-G were significantly lower than those of fasiglifam in the livers of rats and